 Especially pertinently, Valentine introduces the issue of the murder of Black and Latina trans women (which she described as 'endemic').
 This is in fact the first mention of transgender identification in the communizer exchange, revealing the failings of this discussion as a contemporary contribution to gender theory.
-Women (trans or otherwise) are often kept from public life by force, and the threat of it, and must overcome this fate politically.
-Even if we are to forgive the communizers this oversight, there clearly remains much work to be done imagining the place of trans women with regards to abolition.
+Women (trans or otherwise) are often kept from public life by force, and the threat of it, and must overcome While the claim that oppression under capitalism is uniquely clear and apparent seems ill conceived, the abolition of capitalist class distinction being set as an ultimate goal rather than a (necessary predicate in struggles against sexism and racism) is most welcome.

-revolutionary drive in order to achieve any form of revolution at all:
+Contrasting this stance to the failings of existing gender abolitionists, Cuboniks continue by asserting the need for a holistic revolutionary drive in order to achieve any form of revolution at all: